Never Tear Us Apart: "Never Tear Us Apart" (2010 re-recording with Ben Harper and Mylène Farmer)

 INXS re-recorded "Never Tear Us Apart" with Ben Harper and French singer Mylène Farmer, who wrote new French lyrics, for their twelfth studio album, Original Sin.
-The song was released on iTunes on 12 August 2010, and also as a promotional single to radio stations prior to the release of the album.
+The song was released on iTunes on 12 August 2010, and also as a promotional single to radio stations on 29 October 2010 prior to the release of the album in November 2010.
+INXS recorded another version of the song with Mylène Farmer for the soundtrack to the 2019 documentary Mystify: Michael Hutchence, titled Mystify: A Musical Journey with Michael Hutchence, released in July 2019.